florhaidee/employee-tracker/README.md

   ## Contributing

     Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
+    Visit:
-    Visit [Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) to have more information.
+https://www.contributor-covenant.org/version/2/0/code_of_conduct/ to have more information.

     To contribute
      * Add an issue